peterchon/mimic/README.md

 Applying brik to your project is simple, just follow these 3 easy steps:

 1. download brik
-2. include brik in your <head> as the first stylesheet
+2. include brik in your &lt;head&gt; as the first stylesheet
 3. use brik as much as possible without writing your own class and css

 That's it, enjoy.